Autonomous Security Intelligence - A Critical Examination

 4. Compliance Layer

 Compliance frameworks (SOC2, ISO 27001, MiCA) define control requirements.
-ASI:
+A compliance layer can:

-- Tracks control coverage over time
+- Track control coverage over time

 For validators seeking institutional delegation or operating under regulatory oversight, this layer transforms raw scan data into audit-ready documentation.
+Documentation supports human decision-making - it does not replace it.

-5. On-Chain Reputation Integration (Future)
+5. On-Chain Reputation Integration

 - Validator performance history (uptime, slashing events)